 Consequently, Plastic Soup Foundation decided to work on a campaign to address this problem and involve all the players: washing machine manufacturers, fashion brands, environmental organizations, and consumers: the Ocean Clean Wash.

 Since the launch of the campaign earlier in 2016 together with G-Star RAW, Plastic Soup Foundation has built an alliance of more than 100 supporters from all over the world including NGO’s, scientists, and well-known individuals with the special help of Plastic Change from Denmark and Plastic Pollution Coalition from California.
 This campaign has also been approached by over 30 fashion brands with the intention to get a better insight of the scientific research about microfiber release, Mermaids Life+, and an important number of them are willing to join the campaign to solve the microfiber pollution issue.

 The logo of the Ocean Clean Wash was designed by the famous graphic designer SIT from Amsterdam.

 April 2016 – Plastic Soup Foundation and G-Star RAW sign the Ocean Clean Wash Charter to stop the release of plastic microfibers from synthetic clothing.

 September 2016, IUCN Conference in Hawaii – Plastic Soup Foundation and Parley for the Oceans Form Alliance to end Plastic Microfiber Pollution Through “Ocean Clean Wash” Campaign.
 Dr. Sylvia Earle, worlds most famous Oceanographer, is present to support the campaign.

-August 2017 – Formation of a steering group of NGOs worldwide to lead the fight against microfiber pollution from synthetic clothes.
+August 2017 – Generation of a steering group of organizations worldwide to lead the fight against microfiber pollution from synthetic clothes.

-26-29 September 2017, International Conference on Microplastic Pollution in the Mediterranean Sea in Capri (Italy) – Introduce steering group and next steps of the campaign.
+26-29 September 2017, International Conference on Microplastic Pollution in the Mediterranean Sea in Capri (Italy) – Meeting with scientific experts and discussion of the next steps.